 Or for Boozt:

-While Boozt does have some debt, with debt to equity of just 0.11, we wouldn't say debt is excessive.
-I'm not impressed with its ROE, but the debt levels are not too high, indicating the business has decent prospects.
+Although Boozt does use a little debt, its debt to equity ratio of just 0.10 is very low.
+The fact that it achieved a fairly good ROE with only modest debt suggests the business might be worth putting on your watchlist.
 Conservative use of debt to boost returns is usually a good move for shareholders, though it does leave the company more exposed to interest rate rises.

 But It’s Just One Metric